Ankitraghav000/Docker/README.md

-  # Introduction of Docker
+  # Introduction to Docker
   Docker is a tool that keeps everything your app needs in one place.Docker provide platform as a service (PaaS) that use OS-level virtualization to deliver software in packages called containers.

-  # Introduction of Container
+  # Introduction to Container
   Container is like a box that provide a way of creating an isolated environment,in which applications and their dependencies can live.

   # Use of Docker